vite-pwa/vite-plugin-pwa/docs/guide/unregister-service-worker.md

 ## Examples

-You have in the examples folder the `**-destroy` scripts in its corresponding `package.json`, you can test it in dev server or from production build.
+You have in the examples folder the `**-destroy` scripts in their corresponding `package.json`, you can try it on the development server or from the production build.

 ## Credits